Texas Woman's University (English)

 I am basically a Caucasian who taught myself Spanish in classrooms in which the teachers from high school through college-level didn't demand fluent speaking in class.
 I have always loved the Spanish Language, and I want other Anglo-Americans to appreciate its Romantic Language flair.
 For instance, I read Cervantes' Don Quijote in Spanish in a Spanish Literature class.
 I can read the material and figure it out 'in context' in Spanish, especially academic writings, I can pronounce the words well, and I can understand many Spanish speakers who need my assistance (former librarian), and answer library-related questions.
 While I was very fluent in college, I lost my fluency when I didn't use the language on a daily basis.
 However, I still love to work with motivated Spanish learners to develop the confidence needed to master the language in high school, college, and adult life.

 I have substituted in Clear Creek ISD (18 elementary schools)for an entire fall and spring session, checking each substituting opportunity daily and working in a different elementary and/or grade level daily, based upon need.
 I have substituted in Pre-K, Kindergarten, first, second, third, fourth, and fifth grades.
 I have worked in Special Ed classrooms, Life Skills classes, even mainstreaming an individual student in a regular classroom situation or helping two or three students at-a-time in a mainstreamed classroom, as well as substituting in a classroom with students of mixed abilities many times.
+I have helped Special Needs people find library materials geared to their understanding during my many years as a Public Librarian.

 I believe every child can learn and I can help a person learn better.
 Let me know your child's strengths and weaknesses and I will help them comprehend better.
 I truly believe, for instance, that keeping a child on-task during summer, winter, and spring breaks is very important for short-term and long-term memory potential and personal knowledge growth.